jordan-bravo/nix-python-error/README.md

-# Python 2 Project with Google Datastore on Nix
+# Python 2 Project with Google Datastore on NixOS

 ## Setup